EdwinVW/dapr-workshop/Assignment04/step-by-step-python.md

    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components -- uvicorn fine_collection:app --port 6001
    ```

-7. Open a **new** terminal window in VS Code and change the current folder to `python/TrafficControlService`.
+7. Open a **new** terminal window in VS Code and change the current folder to `TrafficControlService`.

 8. Enter the following command to run the TrafficControlService with a Dapr sidecar: